RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 Please note that the `"period"` is optional and you should probably set it only if you have specific needs.
 The `"rotation"` is used to re-align the master coordinate systems between the MTM(s) and PSM/ECM.
 You might have a different matrix if you're not using the setup joints.

 Please note that `"ecm-teleop"` requires an ECM.
-This feature requires version 1.6.0 and above.
+This feature is available in version 1.6.0 and above.

-For release **1.6** and above, there is a new scope for tele operation components called "configure-parameter".
+For release **1.6** and above, there is a new scope for tele-operation components called "configure-parameter".
 In this scope, one can define "rotation" using the same format as release **1.5** and below as well as "scale" (a floating point value, ideally greater than 0.0 and lesser than 1.0).
 For PSM tele operation, one can also specify "ignore-jaw" which can be set to `True` or `False` if your master arm doesn't have a gripper or your slave arm doesn't have jaws.